urani-trade/solana-mev-agent-py/README.md

 <br>

-This first version of Aleph interacts with a local-server initialized by the user that mimics the Urani protocol orderbook.
+This first version of Aleph interacts with a local-server initialized by the user that mimics the Urani Protocol.

 <br>